EduID-Mobile/ldap-oidc-provider/provider/mapping/README.md

 an array.
 Note that such split-assignment is limited and should be used only, if no semantic alternative is available.

+In other settings attributes come in lists that need some cleaning.
+This allows to remove values or change values to ones that the application needs.
+The cleaning happens on the level of the literal values of one attributes.
+This means before assignment takes places.
+Note that any set assignment will happen *after* cleaning took place.

 ## Example

 ```